Rzv1337/bzip2-compression/README.md

 3.Open the 7compress.bat file.

-4.Sit back and relax while the script compresses all the files in the folder, including subdirectories, using the bzip2 algorithm.

 Once the script completes its execution, all the files in the folder, along with any subdirectories, will be compressed using the bzip2 algorithm.